metaplex-foundation/umi/docs/serializers.md

 ### Fixing serializers

-The `fixSerializer` function is another helper that can make transform any variable-size serializer into a fixed-size one by requesting a fix size in bytes.
+The `fixSerializer` function is another helper that can make transform any variable-size serializer into a fixed-size one by requesting a fixed size in bytes.
 It does so by padding or truncating the `Uint8Array` buffer to the requested size when necessary.
 The returned serializer will have the same `From` and `To` types as the original serializer.

 ```ts
 const myFixedSerializer = fixSerializer(myVariableSerializer, 42);